 Not Guilty After Trial

 The Sixth Amendment to the United States Constitution guarantees you, among other things, the right to a speedy and public trial.
 If your case is not resolved by agreement, it will proceed to trial unless you give up your right to have a trial and enter a guilty plea.
-After trial, if the judge or jury believes the government has failed to prove the accusation beyond a reasonable doubt, you will be found not guilty.
-If this happens, you are free to go and no sanctions or punishment will be imposed.
+After trial, if the judge or jury believes the government has failed to prove every part of the accusation beyond a reasonable doubt, the law requires you to be be found not guilty.
+If this happens, you are free to go and no sanctions or punishment will be imposed by the Court.

 Guilty After Trial

-JAIL SENTENCE: If you are convicted of a crime in Virginia, you may or may not be sentenced to serve time in jail.
-Although most criminal offenses in Virginia provide for possible incarceration, some provide for only the imposition of a fine.
+- JAIL SENTENCE: If you are convicted of a crime in Virginia, you may or may not be sentenced to serve time in jail.
+Although some criminal offenses in Virginia are punishable only by a fine, most criminal offenses in Virginia provide for possible incarceration.
 The maximum jail sentence allowed for any single misdemeanor criminal offense in Virginia is one year.
 If you spent any time in jail after being arrested and before your case came to trial, you will be given credit for that time and it will reduce the amount of time remaining to be served.
-The normal procedure is for you to be taken into custody immediately following the resolution of your case, so it is important that you not bring children with you to court, and that you have someone drive you to court, so that your children and your vehicle are not abandoned if you are incarcerated.
-In certain limited circumstances the Court may authorize you to report to jail on a later date to begin serving the jail sentence, but you should not expect or anticipate that you will be afforded that luxury.
+The normal procedure is for you to be taken into custody immediately following the resolution of your case, so it is important that you not bring children with you to court so your children and your vehicle are not abandoned if you are incarcerated.
+In certain limited circumstances the Court may authorize you to either (1) return to court to be sentenced on a different day or (2) report to jail on a later date to begin serving the jail sentence.
+However, you should not expect or anticipate that you will be afforded that luxury and you should make whatever arrangements are necessary prior to coming to court.

-WORK RELEASE, HOME ELECTRONIC MONITORING, etc.: In certain cases, offenders who are convicted of a crime in Virginia and sentenced to serve time in jail may be allowed to fulfill a sentence of incarceration by participating in an alternative sentencing program such as a Work Release program, a Home Electronic Monitoring program (sometimes called Electronic Incarceration) or a Weekend Jail program.
+- WORK RELEASE, HOME ELECTRONIC MONITORING, etc: In certain cases, offenders who are convicted of a crime in Virginia and sentenced to serve time in jail may be allowed to fulfill a sentence of incarceration by participating in an alternative sentencing program such as a Work Release program, a Home Electronic Monitoring program (sometimes called Electronic Incarceration) or a Weekend Jail program.
+You shouild not expect or anticipate you will be allowed to participate in these programs as it is the exception rather than the rule.

-VASAP: If you are found guilty of a DUI / DWI offense in Virginia (sometimes referred to as Driving While Intoxicated or Driving While Under the Influence of Alcohol) you will be required to enroll in and successfully complete the substance abuse education and treatment through the Virginia Alcohol Safety Action Program (VASAP), or a similar program approved by VASAP before your privilege to drive in Virginia will be reinstated.
-In addition, completion of VASAP is commonly required as a condition of a suspended fine and/or jail sentence.
+- VASAP: If you are found guilty of a DUI / DWI offense in Virginia (sometimes referred to as Driving While Intoxicated or Driving While Under the Influence of Alcohol) you will be required to enroll in and successfully complete the substance abuse education and treatment through the Virginia Alcohol Safety Action Program (VASAP), or a similar program approved by VASAP.
+This requirement is usually a condition of a suspended sentence, and in all cases it must be done before your privilege to drive in Virginia can be reinstated.
 VASAP employees will perform an assessment of your drinking habits and establish a course of education and/or treatment for you which you must complete in order to satisfy the order of the Court.
-VASAP also essentially fulfills the role of a probation officer in Virginia because if you fail to comply with the treatment program established for you by VASAP it will be reported to the Court.
+VASAP also essentially fulfills the role of a probation officer in Virginia because if you fail to comply with the treatment program established for you by VASAP, your case worker at VASAP will report your failure to the Court.
 If this happens it will likely result in the Court issuing a contempt citation requiring you to come before the Court and explain why you should not be incarcerated for failing to comply with Court’s order.

 If you are convicted of a traffic or criminal offense in either a General District Court or a Juvenile and Domestic Relations District Court in Virginia, you have the right to appeal the conviction and have a new trial in a Virginia Circuit Court.
 Unlike Virginia’s General District Court and Juvenile and Domestic Relations District Court, when your case comes to trial in a Virginia Circuit Court you can have a jury trial if you wish to have one.
 The procedure you must follow to appeal a case is not complex, but it must be done within 10 calendar days of your conviction.
 It is wise to consult with an attorney if you plan to appeal your case to the Circuit Court.

-As previously discussed, if you are found guilty in a Virginia Circuit Court, you can appeal your case to either the Virginia Court of Appeals or the Virginia Supreme Court.
-However, this appeal is completely different than an appeal from a Virginia District Court to a Virginia Circuit Court.
-Unlike the appeal from a Virginia District Court to a Virginia Circuit Court, an appeal to the Virginia Court of Appeals or the Virginia Supreme Court does not result in a new trial.
-Instead, in an appeal to either the Virginia Court of Appeals or the Virginia Supreme Court, you are asking the appellate court to review your case and determine mistakes were made during your trial which prevented you from receiving a fair trial.
+If you are found guilty in a Virginia Circuit Court, you can appeal your case to either the Virginia Court of Appeals or the Virginia Supreme Court.
+However, this appeal is completely different than an appeal from a Virginia District Court to a Virginia Circuit Court and the process is quite complicated.
+Unlike the appeal from a Virginia District Court to a Virginia Circuit Court which results in a new trial, an appeal to the Virginia Court of Appeals or the Virginia Supreme Court does not result in a new trial.
+Instead, in an appeal to either the Virginia Court of Appeals or the Virginia Supreme Court, you are alleging significant mistakes were made during your trial which prevented you from receiving a fair trial and you are asking the appellate court to agree with you.